admiralbolt/talks/cornhacks2020/rough_script.md

 internet was a technology that had longevity, and with no need to compete against other browsers that focused on other things besides IE.

-Javascript survived because of Microsoft.
+The popularity of javascript wavered in the following years, but it survived because of Microsoft.
 The JScript engine was still in IE the most popular browser at the time.
 A standard was created for the language because of the competition threat that microsoft posed to Netscape.
+It kind of lay dormant until 2005 when Jesse James Garrett came up with this thing called AJAX.
+Javascript had a meteoric rise in popularity and it's been wildly popular since then.
+Which brings us back to our question:

 How is a language so bad so successful?
 The answer is simple, no real competition.